Varna (Hinduism)

 This quadruple division is a form of social stratification, quite different from the more nuanced system of Jātis, which correspond to the term "caste".

 The varna system is discussed in Hindu texts, and understood as idealised human callings.
-The concept is generally traced back to the Purusha Sukta verse of the Rigveda.
+The concept is generally traced back to the Purusha Sukta hymn of the Rigveda.
 In the post-Vedic period, the varna division is described in the Mahabharata, Puranas and in the Dharmashastra literatures.

 The commentary on the Varna system in the Manusmriti is often cited.
 Counter to these textual classifications, many Hindu texts and doctrines question and disagree with the Varna system of social classification.

 In India, communities that belong to one of the four varnas or classes are called savarna Hindus.
 The Dalits and tribals who do not belong to any varna were called avarna.

 Etymology and origins

 The term varna appears in the Rigveda, where it means "colour, outward appearance, exterior, form, figure or shape".
 The term means "color, tint, dye or pigment" in the Mahabharata.
 Varna contextually means "colour, race, tribe, species, kind, sort, nature, character, quality, property" of an object or people in some Vedic and medieval texts.
 Varna refers to four social classes in the Manusmriti.